Joanne Lees: Media coverage

-Lees agreed to an interview with Martin Bashir, which was later televised in Australia, for which she was paid £50,000.
+In March 2002, Lees agreed to an interview for Granada TV with Martin Bashir, which was later televised in Australia, for which she was paid £50,000.
 She later testified in court that she had agreed to this interview to raise awareness of the case in Australia, as she felt the public profile of the case had diminished.

 Lees wrote No Turning Back, a book about her life.
 She went to the UK for the launch of the book in October 2006 and a serialisation appeared in The Times newspaper on 2 and 3 October.
 A lengthy interview with Lees was aired on Andrew Denton's show, Enough Rope on 9 October 2006.
 The same day, Lees was interviewed on the Today programme on BBC Radio 4 by John Humphrys.
 On 10 October 2006, Lees was interviewed by BBC News 24.

 In July 2011, Lees was interviewed by Australia's Woman's Day in the lead-up to the tenth anniversary of the murder of Peter Falconio.
 She stated that she was still single and living a solitary life, and had worked at a travel agency and as a social worker with disabled people.
 She had also studied sociology at Sheffield University.

 On 12 February 2017, Australia's Nine Network presented a 60 Minutes extended interview with Joanne Lees who "is determined to honour her partner's memory by confronting the awful past."
 Australian sculptor Ewen Coates is working with Lees to construct a memorial for Falconio at the crime scene.